atomix/atomix.github.io/atomix/docs/groups.md

 When a message is sent to a persistent member, the message will be persisted in the cluster until it can be delivered to that member regardless of whether the member is actively connected to the cluster.
 If the persistent member crashes, once the member rejoins the group pending messages will be delivered.
 Persistent members are also free to switch nodes to rejoin the group on live nodes, and pending messages will still be redelivered.

 Users must take care, however, when using persistent members. `BROADCAST` messages sent to groups with persistent members that are not connected to the cluster will be persisted in memory in the cluster until they can be delivered.
-If the producer that broadcasts the message is configured to await acknowledgement or replies from members, producer `send` operations cannot be completed until dead members rejoin the group.
+If the producer that broadcasts the message is configured to await acknowledgement or replies from members, producer [`send(Object)`][MessageProducer.send] operations cannot be completed until dead members rejoin the group.

 ## Serialization